Thalía: Awards and achievements

 Thalía has achieved multiple milestones during her career in music, acting and her business ventures.
 Luis Magaña from El Universal commented that those record figures in her career are "impressive" and found that she has been "the first" in place of different situations in life.
 As of 2021, she is both the most followed Mexican female artist in Spotify, and with most views on YouTube.
 She was also the most followed Mexican singer in Instagram before being overtaken by Danna Paola in 2020.

-Thalía became the first Latin performer to release an album recorded primarily in Tagalog with Nandito Ako in 1997, and the first Latin female artist to sell a Spanish-language album in Japan, with Arrasando in 2000.
-Thalía con banda (2001) became the first stylized banda record to obtain a certification in Spain, while she also became the first Mexican female artist to have a certification in Brazil with En éxtasis (1995).
+Thalía became the first Latin performer to release an album recorded primarily in Tagalog with Nandito Ako in 1997.
+In addition, Thalía con banda (2001) became the first stylized banda record to obtain a certification in Spain, while En éxtasis (1995) made her the first Mexican female singer to obtain a certification in Brazil.

 Shortly after the broadcast of her 1990's telenovelas, Thalía became the highest-paid actress in Televisa history.
-She became the first actress to make a trilogy of telenovelas and Quinceañera is considered to be the first telenovela oriented to a teen audience.
+She became the first actress to make a trilogy of telenovelas.
 As a businesswoman, Thalía became the first Mexican woman with a line of clothing in the U.S., as well as the first to clossing bells at Nasdaq.
-She eventually became the first Latina to have contracts or to be the face campaign of established brands such as Jacob & Co and The Hershey Company.
-She also became the only Latina to appear in Rebonds (1998) by French fashion company Louis Vuitton.
+Thalía is the first Latina to have contracts or to be the face campaign of established brands such as Jacob & Co and The Hershey Company.
+She was the only Latina to appear in Rebonds (1998) by French fashion company Louis Vuitton.

-Thalía has sold over 25 million records worldwide, and is one of the best-selling Latin music artists.
+Thalía has sold over 20 million records worldwide, making her one of the best-selling Latin music artists.
 Her albums En éxtasis, Amor a la Mexicana and Arrasando attained sales of over 2 million copies worldwide each, becoming one of the best-selling Spanish-language albums, in addition to have some of the best-selling albums in Mexico, and the Philippines.
 Her single "No Me Acuerdo" is one of the highest-certified Latin singles in the United States.
 As of 1997, Thalía remains the best-selling Mexican female solo artist in Brazil.
 Thalía is the first recipient of the Star Award at the Billboard Latin Music Awards.
 In 2013, she was recognized with a Hollywood Walk of Fame, becoming the first Mexican-born female singer to receive the award.